-- Proposal (1 page; 30 points) Starting (Module 1) & Ending (Module 3) - Progress Report (3-4 pages; 70 points; graded after the proposal has been submitted) -Starting (Module 4) & Ending (Module 7) - Final Report (6-7 pages; 70 points; graded after the progress has been submitted) Starting (Module 8) & Ending (Module 10) - Final PPT (15+4slides, 30 points; graded after the final report has been submitted) Starting (Module 8) & Ending (Module 10)
+- Proposal (1 page; 30 points) Starting (Module 1) & Ending (Module 3) - Progress Report (3-4 pages; 70 points; graded after the proposal has been submitted) -Starting (Module 4) & Ending (Module 7) - Final Report (6-7 pages; 70 points; graded after the progress has been submitted) Starting (Module 8) & Ending (Module 10) - Final PPT (15+4slides, 30 points; graded after the final report has been submitted) -Starting (Module 8) & Ending (Module 10)

 Students are expected to use the assigned readings, videos, and other materials throughout the quarter.
 Students will need to utilize additional sources that were not assigned by the professor.
 While stylized after an industry report, nonetheless, students are expected to employ APA formatting of citations, footnotes, and bibliography.
 Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
-Failure to do so is plagiarism, although the oversight is unintentional.
-To avoid plagiarism, check https://library.cityu.edu/howto/apa-writing/avoid-plagiarism/.
+Failure to do so is plagiarism, even if the oversight is unintentional.
+To avoid plagiarism, check "Avoid Plagiarism."